A Guide to Measuring the Effectiveness of Business Processes

 Metrics Used in Business Process Measurement

-Here’s a list of common process metrics that can be used to measure the effectiveness of business processes:
+Here’s a list of standard process metrics that can be used to measure the effectiveness of business processes:

 Process Cycle Time – Commonly used in lean manufacturing and is the time it takes to complete a process from start to finish